top of page

 Very low maintenance garden design makes an addition to the living space.
 Composite decking with hidden fixings is a durable solution for a generous dining area.

-The bespoke pergola is the main architectural feature.
-Designed to create a false perspective, it's lower and narrower at the back and the top beams fan out.
-It offers a snug place to sit and there is a USB socket behind the back support and as a bonus, it also makes lovely shadows.
+The bespoke pergola is designed to create a false perspective, it's lower and narrower at the back and the top beams fan out.

 'I am thrilled with my amazing new garden.
-Prior to its transformation we rarely went outside, but now I get
+Prior to its transformation we rarely went outside, but now I get enjoyment even by just looking at it.'

 The orange paint is playful and it's a credit to our client that she went for it.
 Apparently, at night, the orange roof beam seems to float in the dark!